codesilva/codesilva.github.io/_drafts/pitch-hermes.md

   - infrastructure
     - implements contracts defined in application layer
     - talks to the real world. let's say we have a repository contract in applicatio nlayer, here is where we will do the real implementation e.g. mysqlrespository

-## Task runner: how is it different?

-we have no controllers neither http requests, just workers and a bunch of jobs coming in - sometimes self-enqued.

-## The building blocks

-- what drives:w

 ---
 ## Abstract